Complete Guide To Ant Keeping

 What Should I Do During A Nuptial Flight?

-This is finally our chance to get our first queen ant!
+This is our chance to get our first queen ant!

 From personal experience, I would suggest you catch more than one queen at a time, as it’s very likely that not all of them will be fertile, and not all of them will survive the founding stage.

-In order to catch our queen during the nuptial flight, it is essential to have the right equipment on hand.
-A little plastic container like this one is essential for capturing the queen, and will function as a momentary home for our precious ant.
+To catch our queen during the nuptial flight, it is essential to have the right equipment on hand.
+A little plastic container like this one is essential for capturing the queen and will serve as a momentary home for our precious ant.

 Once you have your equipment ready, it is time to head out near the swarm!
 If possible, try to position yourself downwind of the swarm, as this will give you a better chance of intercepting the queen as she flies by.

 Queen ants are very easy to identify!
-They are usually a lot larger than males, and they also have a bigger gaster and thorax.
+They are usually much larger than males, and they also have a bigger gaster and thorax.

 Now it’s time to find her a proper house, where she can settle down and start her little ant empire!
-Let’s jump to the next chapter!
+Let’s move on to the next chapter!

 How To Prepare a Test Tube Setup